jhonatasrm/nBother/README.md

 ## Learn More
 To learn more about webextensions development, see this [Mozilla developer Network documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).

-## Future updates
-As many sites display notification requests to users to be able to send push notifications, [Firefox 72.0](https://www.mozilla.org/en-US/firefox/72.0/releasenotes/) + now displays an icon builtin.

-This Add-on brought that proposal of enabling or not the notifications in a easy way, but now with this new feature in Firefox, I will keep just security updates.

 ### License
 This repository is available under the [Mozilla Public License, version 2.0](https://github.com/jhonatasrm/nBother/blob/master/LICENSE).